Retinoblastomas result from a genetic mutation.

 Without treatment, most children with retinoblastoma die within 2 years.
 However, with treatment, children with retinoblastoma that has not spread past the retina are cured more than 90% of the time.
 The prognosis is poor for children whose cancer has spread.

 Children with the hereditary type of retinoblastoma have an increased risk of developing a second cancer, such as soft-tissue sarcomas, melanomas Melanoma Melanoma is a skin cancer that begins in the pigment-producing cells of the skin (melanocytes).
 Melanomas can begin on normal skin or in existing moles.
 They may be irregular, flat or raised... read more , and osteosarcomas Osteosarcomas (osteogenic sarcoma) Tumors that originally start in the bone are called primary bone tumors.
 Primary bone tumors may be noncancerous (benign) or cancerous (malignant).
-(See also Overview of Bone Tumors and Overview... read more .
+After cancer is diagnosed, it is staged.
+Staging... read more .
 About half of second cancers occur where radiation therapy was given.
 About 70% of the time, the second cancer occurs within 30 years of the retinoblastoma.

 Treatment of Retinoblastoma